 Skin grafting can be an effective treatment for a large,

 venous skin ulcer.
-A skin graft stimulates healing by
+A skin graft closes a wound and stimulates healing by

 triggering skin cell growth in the wound site.
 Various types of tissue are